 Themed Book Groups

-Williamsburg Regional Library staff lead two monthly book groups.
+Williamsburg Regional Library staff lead three monthly book groups.
 Here's how to participate:

 Choose any book that reflects the topic of the month.
 It can be fiction or nonfiction, adult or young adult.